rllab-snu/Intelligent-Systems-2023/README.md

 For basic map building instructions, please refer to the map building tutorial uploaded on ETL.

-If you wish to create your own project 3 world, you can make it by typing the following command.
+If you wish to create your own project 3 world with your created maps, you can make it by typing the following command.

 ```
 $ roscd sim2real/scripts